The AUTOSAR C++ 14 guidelines are an update for MISRA C++ 2008, providing coding guidelines for modern C++ as defined by ISO/IEC 14882:2014.

 These new features also require changes in the paradigms that were sufficient for the classic approach.
 To address these challenges and improve automotive development, the AUTOSAR Consortium, which includes most of the leading car manufacturers in the world, released the new edition of the AUTOSAR standard in March 2017, called Adaptive AUTOSAR.

 The release of the new standard does not invalidate the Classic Platform, it will still stay as a primary choice for control units with no connectivity needs, limited hardware requirements, and hard real-time functionality.

 Adaptive AUTOSAR relies on the C++14 language standard.
-The choice of the language standard version was a selection between “not too old” and “not too new”.
-On the one hand, we have C++98 and C++03 which are still widely used in the automotive industry, but they are outdated and do not correspond to the modern development patterns.
-On the other hand, we have the C++17, standard which is still very fresh.
-The argument to leave behind the C++98 and C++03 was:
+The choice of the language standard version was a selection between “not too old” and “not too new.”
+On the one hand, we have C++98 and C++03, which are still widely used in the automotive industry, but outdated and don’t correspond to the modern development patterns.
+On the other hand, when the C++17 standard was published, it was fresh and there were arguments to leave behind the C++98 and C++03 including:

-One of the main reasons not to go for C++17, was that the new features introduced in the standard may bring security risks to the systems – detecting and understanding security vulnerabilities require some time.
-In addition, C++ compilers that comply with C++17 standard are still very new and require more testing and better support for use in safety-critical development.
+One of the main reasons not to go for C++17 was that the new features introduced in the standard may bring security risks to the systems—detecting and understanding security vulnerabilities require some time.
+In addition, C++ compilers that comply with the C++17 standard were still new and required more testing and better support for use in safety-critical development.
 So, the choice was made to rely on the C++14 standard as a reasonable middle option.

-With every year, the problem was growing and becoming more nagging.
-Developers widely accepted the new features of the latest C++ standards, and started using them without appropriate guidance or best practices.
-This situation was especially problematic for teams developing safety-critical systems which are required by ISO26262 to use static analysis with a suitable subset of coding guidelines.
+With every year, the problem grew and became more nagging.
+Developers widely accepted the new features of the latest C++ standards and started using them without appropriate guidance or best practices.
+This situation was especially problematic for teams developing safety-critical systems, which are required by ISO 26262 to use static analysis with a suitable subset of coding guidelines.

 1998 – C++98 standard is released